PlagueHO/Workshop-ARM-Templates/README.md

 from ARM templates.

-> Important: For a Key Vault to be accessible by Azure Resource Manager during template deployments it must be **Enabled for Template Deployment**.
+> Important: For a Key Vault to be accessible by Azure Resource
+> Manager during template deployments it must be **Enabled
+> for Template Deployment**.
+> The user who deploys any ARM templates that access this Key
+> Vault must have the `Microsoft.KeyVault/vaults/deploy/action`
+> permission for the scope that contains the Key Vault and
+> the Resource Group.

 1. Deploy an Azure Key Vault using the [/src/cleaned/keyvault.json](/src/important/keyvault.json) template and Azure Cloud Shell.